armingrudd/DS-with-KNIME/README.md

 Task 1: Create a workflow group named "DS-with-KNIME" under LOCAL mountpoint and put a folder named "data" inside workflow group.
 Then download the provided files in "data" folder of this repository and put them in the "data" folder under "DS-with-KNIME" in your KNIME workspace.
 Also create another workflow group named "session2" in "DS-with-KNIME" and create your workflow in this workflow group.
 You have to create new workflow groups for each session and name them this way (session\<session number\>).

-Task 2: Read both "adult.csv" (2 times) and "cars-85.xlsx" files:
+Task 2: Read both "adult.csv" and "cars-85.xlsx" files:

-1- Read "adult.csv" with column headers and read the first 32000 rows only.
+1- Read "adult.csv" with column headers and read the first 32000 rows.

 2- Read "adult.csv" and skip the first 32000 rows.

 3- Read "cars-85.xlsx" with column headers.
 Skip the first 2 columns ("symboling" and "normalized losses") and read the first 201 rows.

 4- Read "cars-85.xlsx" with column headers.
-Skip the first 2 columns ("symboling" and "normalized losses") and read the last 5 rows only.
+Skip the first 2 columns ("symboling" and "normalized losses") and read the last 5 rows.

 Task 3: Write files to LOCAL>DS-with-KNIME>data: